deanyim0226/deanyim0226/README.md

 ### Hi 👋 I'm Dean, a 4th year computer science student at University of California Irvine.

-I'm currently looking for a summer internship in 2022.
+I'm currently seeking a summer internship in 2022.
 The programming languages that I have worked with are C, C++, Java, and Python.
 I'm currently learning machine learning, information retrieval, and principles of operating systems at school.
 Besides school work, I'm learning web development such as javascript and react.

 Here is my [LinkedIn](https://www.linkedin.com/in/dean-yim-18853516a)